npg70/galbreath-old/galbreath-archibald-1760.md

     - "Galbraith, Arch.", matriculated in 1843, elected 1856 as Director
     - "Galbraith, And.", matriculated in 1843, elected 1850 as "Dean of Guild"

   However, an Archibald with two sons Archibald and Andrew is far from unique.
+However his other son John became an founding member of Scotia distillery.